David Reuben Albizu Zwickel

 My brother did not lead a remarkable life, at least by the artificial criteria by which society measures success.
-He never achieved stature in any particular field, working common jobs, as a driver for Coca Cola and in pest control.
+He never achieved stature in any particular field, working common jobs, as a driver for Coca Cola, and in pest control.

 But he enjoyed his work with Coca Cola, particularly the camaraderie, and took pride in what he did.
 And if the measure of one's life lies in the depth of love one engenders, then his was remarkable, indeed, for his family and friends love and miss him desperately.

-Come to think of it, he did distinguish himself there in at least a couple of ways.
-As a radio host and DJ on the Forrestal, he developed a distinctive and professional ‘radio voice’ which led him to sporadic gigs later, in Augusta.
-He dabbled in cartoons, creating a “Dr. Dave” character and, though unpublished, some genuinely funny writing.
 He loved music, played a little clarinet (actually, it was a regular size clarinet – sorry, old musician joke), was particularly fond of Sinatra (his brother sharing a birth date with The King, he chose to follow the Chairman of the Board.)

 David was proud of our family’s historical connection with the great Puerto Rican independence leader, Don Pedro Albizu Campos, and of the fact that Don Pedro, personally, blessed him.
 And so David informally adopted Albizu as an ancillary middle name.